microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 Since the Deployment API is part of the WinAppSDK framework package, the framework itself must be present.
 To deploy the framework package with the MSIX packaged application, the framework must be declared as a dependency in the application manifest with a min version specified.
 For instructions on deploying the framework package, see the [developer docs](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/deploy-packaged-apps#deploy-the-windows-app-sdk-framework-package).

 If a developer prefers to have the Microsoft Store automatically service the WinAppSDK framework package and if features like push notifications are desired, then the main and singleton should also be deployed.
-Developers must not assume that the WinAppSDK main and singleton packages are already present on the system, or that the version present is the minimum version required required by the application.
-Instead, the Deployment API should be used to validate the WinAppSDK is at the correct version and that all required packages are present.
+Developers must not assume that the WinAppSDK main and singleton packages are already present on the system, or that the version present is the minimum version required by the application.
+Instead, the Deployment API should be used to validate that the WinAppSDK is at the correct version and that all required packages are present.

-The Deployment API address the following two developer scenarios:
+The Deployment API addresses the following two developer scenarios:
 1. Does this system have the min version of the WinAppSDK main and singleton packages required by my app?
 2. How do I install these packages, if they are not already present on the system?